mkudija/mkudija.github.io/reading-notes/_md/2022-01-05-The Ethics of Money Production.md

 ## Chapter 9: Legal Monopolies
 _**Summary**: Monopolies create inflation of the favored money and deflation of alternatives, and are especially problematic when paired with legal tender laws.
-Monopolies are condemned because they are against the 8th commandment and the freedom to associate._
+Monopolies are condemned because you shall not steal ([[Ten Commandments]] and the freedom to associate._
 - make note of commandments
+- 122: interesting that he labels "You shall not steal" as the Eighth Commandment, when this is typically the Seventh (cf. *[[~Catechism of the Catholic Church|CCC]]*)

 ## Chapter 10: Legal-Tender Laws